nmsmith/circuit-editor/README.md

 To toggle the freeze state of a line segment, click on it.
 Alternatively, you can click and drag to freeze a rectangular region.
 To _unfreeze_ a rectangular region, hold Alt/Option while dragging.

+### Text boxes

+Text boxes can be added by right-clicking anywhere on the canvas.
+They can be moved and rotated using the warp tool.

+The text and font size of a text box can be edited via the inspector, as explained in a later section of this guide.

 ## Configuring snapping behaviour

 To aid you in creating clean and precise diagrams, many operations will snap the objects being manipulated toward a standard angle and/or distance apart.
 This behaviour can be customized or disabled by toggling the respective icons in the sidebar.